 Habitat for Humanity Hamilton was initially founded in 1991 by a group of volunteers passionate about bringing the Habitat for Humanity mission to the Hamilton region.
 Since then, Habitat Hamilton has grown into a very successful organization with a governing board of directors, staff and network of thousands of volunteers and supporters.

-Habitat for Humanity Hamilton is an independent, not-for-profit housing program that builds affordable housing and promotes homeownership.
+Habitat for Humanity Hamilton is an independent, not-for-profit charity that builds affordable housing and promotes homeownership.
 We mobilize local volunteers, community members and corporate partners, seeking to build strength, stability and self-reliance through shelter.

 We implement an on-going development model called the Home Build Program.
 Within this program, we build homes and provide interest-free and geared-to-income mortgages to people who would not be able to secure a conventional mortgage.